ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Starting Discussions
 --------------------
 For general questions about development practices, you should create discussions rather than issues.
-The repository for each PyAnsys library has its own ``Discussions`` page.
-For example, to ask a question about a PyMAPDL development practice, you would create a discussion on this library's `Discussions <https://github.com/pyansys/pymapdl/discussions>`_ page.
+Each PyAnsys repository has its own ``Discussions`` page.
+For example, to ask a question about a PyMAPDL development practice, you would create a discussion on the `PyMAPDL Discussions <https://github.com/pyansys/pymapdl/discussions>`_ page.
 It is possible for discussions to lead to the creation of issues.

 .. note::
-    Because the ``Discussions`` page is still a beta feature on GitHub, usage may change in the future.
+    Because the ``Discussions`` page is still a GitHub beta feature, usage may change in the future.

 Cloning the Source Repository
 -----------------------------
-As mentioned earlier, specific instructions for cloning a source repository from GitHub appear on the ``Contributing`` page in the respective library's documentation.
+As mentioned earlier, specific instructions for cloning a source repository from GitHub appear on the ``Contributing`` page in the respective repository's documentation.
 In the following code for cloning and installing the latest version of a PyAnsys repository, ``<pyansy-repository>`` is a placeholder for the name of the repository.